-You’ve lost your tool that helps you feel full quickly.
+You’ve lost the tool that helps you feel full quickly.
 But you’ve gained a better understanding of your body.
 You’ve gained some knowledge about healthy eating and implemented a sustainable exercise routine.
 You look better and feel better.
-Now it’s time to implement that knowledge and maintain your weight loss for life.
+Now it’s time to apply that knowledge and maintain your weight loss for life.

 Successful patients focus on the following after the balloon is removed:

 - Some programs advocate for three meals with one healthy snack in between (i.e., an apple or carrots with hummus).